Curators’ Distinguished Professor of Biological Sciences

 Our laboratory has developed a method for chromosome painting in maize.
 This procedure has allowed us to examine numerous issues about the maize genome.
 The diversity and homogenization mechanisms of repetitive DNA elements can now be investigated.
 It is now possible to visualize on the maize somatic chromosomes individual gene copies, single transgenes and single copies of transposable elements such as Activator, Suppressor-mutator and RescueMu.

 The structure and function of maize centromeres are under study.
 We have focused on the centromere of the supernumerary B chromosome because it contains a specific repeat unit that the other centromeres in the genome do not contain and thus can be examined individually.
 This centromere has been subjected to a deletion analysis to determine the minimum requirements for centromere function.
 Competition studies in heterozygotes between two different B chromosome centromeres are underway to gain an understanding of the nature of their rapid evolution.
 Competition between different sizes of B centromeres is also being studied in dicentric situations to examine centromere strength.
 Recent work has resulted in the recovery of numerous cases of inactivated centromeres.
-Under specific circumstances, this inactive centromeres can be reactivated.
-These finding illustrate the epigenetic nature of centromere activity in plants.
-These materials are being used to gain an understanding of how centromeres specified for activity from one cell division to the next.
+Several examples of de novo centromeres formed over unique sequences in the absence of canonical DNA repeats have been documented.
+These findings illustrate the epigenetic nature of centromere activity in plants.
+These materials are being used to gain an understanding of how centromeres are specified.

 Our laboratory has produced artificial chromosome platforms for maize.
 Such constructs should be useful for using maize as a factory for the inexpensive production of foreign proteins and as a means to introduce novel biochemical pathways to maize to confer new properties to the plant.
 This technology has the potential to engineer multiple new traits into crops for improved agricultural practices.
 From a basic standpoint, artificial constructs will allow investigators to produce designer synthetic chromosomes that will help them understand the minimum features required for function.